Nicky Lopez Preview, Player Props: Braves vs. Giants

 Nicky Lopez At The Plate

-- Lopez is hitting .227 with six doubles, three triples, a home run and 23 walks.
+- Lopez is batting .241 with six doubles, three triples, a home run and 23 walks.

-- He has gone deep in one of 65 games, and in 0.5% of his plate appearances.
+- In 43.3% of his 67 games this season, Lopez has picked up at least one hit.
+He's also had 11 multi-hit games.

-- Lopez has driven home a run in 11 games this year (16.9%), including more than one RBI in 6.2% of his games and producing three or more of his team's runs on three occasions..
+- Lopez has had at least one RBI in 16.4% of his games this season (11 of 67), with two or more RBI four times (6.0%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.